Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+The new Archenemy mode:

+Schemes have been added to the Archenemy mode.
+This is a work in progress and there may be a bug or two for us to find.

 Quest Worlds information, stage 1:

 This version simply allows you to travel between the regular quest world and the newly-added Shandalar world to get different duel opponents and challenges.
 You will have to complete your current challenges before travelling or you will lose them.